-Armagh Learning Community

-Shared Education in Armagh (involving the Royal School, St Patricks GS, St Catherine's College, and the City of Armagh HS) allows pupils to collaborate over a variety of events such as GCSE, A Level and BTech Subjects, Literacy and Numeracy Events, Sporting Events, Media Based Projects, and School Leadership Professional Development.
+The Armagh Learning Community (involving the Royal School, St Patricks Grammar School, Markethill High School, Lisanally Special School, St Catherine's College, St Patricks High School Keady, Southern Regional College and the City of Armagh High School) allows pupils to collaborate over a variety of events to share the teaching of some subjects such as GCSE, A Level and BTEC Subjects, Literacy and Numeracy Events, Sporting Events, Media Based Projects, and School Leadership Professional Development.
 These local partnerships between schools in different sections have the objective of providing enhanced educational outcomes for all young people through collaborative working.